From Cluttered to Clear: How Understanding Frequencies Can Transform Your Music

 Why do I need to know about frequencies?

-Knowing what frequencies do and how they work in the mix will help you understand why certain sounds might not fit together.
+Knowing what frequencies do and how they work in the mix

--It gives you the ability to hear the difference between various instruments, so you can identify issues with the sounds that are coming from specific instruments rather than just thinking there's a problem with your overall mixing process.
+-Allows you to identify issues with the sounds that are coming from specific instruments rather than just thinking there's a problem with your overall mixing process.

--Understanding frequencies makes it easier to create a balanced mix.
+-Makes it easier to create a balanced mix.

-One other very important reason to know about frequencies is that it helps you make fast decisions about what to do with EQ.
-EQ is simply the manipulation of frequencies and is an important part of mixing in the studio and live shows.
-Properly applied EQ will create space in a crowded mix, and clean up problems like muddiness, and vocals not cutting through the mix, as well as feedback.
+EQ is simply the manipulation of frequencies and is an important part of mixing.
+Properly applied EQ will create space in a crowded mix, and clean up problems like muddiness, vocals not cutting through the mix, and feedback in live performances.

-Knowing frequencies and EQ allows you to:
+Frequency and EQ knowledge allows you to:

 -Identify problem frequencies and address them quickly, which is very important when performing live.
 You need to be able to eliminate feedback so you aren't stuck in a screeching mess for an entire show.

-When you understand frequencies, you can communicate better and suddenly your voice is crystal clear, much easier to hear, and now your performance is better.
+When you understand frequencies, you can communicate better, and suddenly your voice is crystal clear, much easier to hear, and now your performance is better.

 By: Michelle Sabolchick